appwrite/console/README.md

 [Appwrite](https://appwrite.io) Console is the Graphical User Interface that developers interact with when accessing their Appwrite instance in the web browser.

-### Built With

-Appwrite Console uses the following libraries/frameworks:
+Appwrite Console has been built with the following libraries/frameworks:

 -   [Svelte](https://svelte.dev/)
 -   [Svelte Kit](https://kit.svelte.dev/)